Four Days of Naples: State of siege

-The same day, Colonel Walter Schöll assumed command of the military occupiers in the city and declared a curfew and a state of siege, with orders to execute all those responsible for hostile actions against German troops and up to 100 Neapolitans for every German killed.
+The same day, Colonel Walter Schöll assumed command of the military occupiers in the city and declared a curfew and a state of siege, with orders to execute all those responsible for hostile actions against German troops, and up to 100 Neapolitans for every German killed.

 The following proclamations appeared on the walls of the city on 13 September:

-The orders were followed by the shooting of eight prisoners of war in via Cesario Console, and a tank opened fire against students who were beginning to gather in the nearby university and several Italian sailors in front of the stock market.
+The orders were followed by the shooting of eight prisoners of war in via Cesario Console, and a tank opened fire upon students who were beginning to gather in the nearby university and several Italian sailors in front of the stock market.

 A young sailor was executed on the stairs of the headquarters, and thousands of people were forced to attend by German troops.
-On the same day, 500 people were also forcibly deported to Teverola, near Caserta and forced to watch the execution of 14 policemen, who had offered armed resistance to the occupying forces.
+On the same day, 500 people were also forcibly deported to Teverola, near Caserta, and forced to watch the execution of 14 policemen, who had offered armed resistance to the occupying forces.

-Seeds of rebellion
+Events immediately before the Four Days

 Together, the war's indiscriminate executions, looting, control of the civilian population, increasing poverty and destruction, spurred a completely spontaneous rebellion in the city, without external organization.

-22 September

-On 22 September, inhabitants of the Vomero quarter were able to steal ammunition from an Italian artillery battery; on 25 September 250 rifles were stolen from a school; and on 27 September Neapolitan insurgents captured additional weapons and ammunition.
+On 22 September, inhabitants of the Vomero quarter were able to steal ammunition from an Italian artillery battery.
+On 25 September 250 rifles were stolen from a school.